Terms, Topics and Tips for Health Care Planning

 Artificial respiration/ventilation is the forcing of air (either by mouth-to-mouth or mouth-to-nose means) into the lungs of a person who has stopped breathing.

-TIP: If you have a serious illness or advancing frailty, you can complete a MOLST form (Medical Orders for Life Sustaining Treatment), with your clinician to communication your treatment choices regarding artificial respiration/ventilation in a medical emergency.
+TIP: If you have a serious illness or advancing frailty, you can complete a MOLST form (Medical Orders for Life Sustaining Treatment), with your clinician to document your treatment choices regarding artificial respiration/ventilation in a medical emergency.

-Capacity in health care decision-making typically refers to an individual’s ability to make and communicate decisions about his or her health care, safety and well-being.
-Generally speaking, adults have capacity if they can understand the medical diagnosis and prognosis, appreciate the nature of the recommended care and the risks and benefits of each alternative, and use logical reasoning to make a decision.
+The term capacity in health care decision making typically refers to an individual’s ability to make and communicate decisions about their health care, safety and well-being.
+Generally speaking, adults have capacity if they can understand their medical diagnosis and prognosis, appreciate the nature of the recommended care and the risks and benefits of each alternative, and use logical reasoning to make a decision.
 Every person who has capacity to make health care decisions can compete a Health Care Proxy to choose a trusted person as their Health Care Agent.
 Under MA law, every adult shall be presumed to be competent and every health care proxy shall be presumed to be properly executed unless a court determines otherwise.
 Read more here.

 TIP: Determining if a person has the capacity or ability to make and communicate health care decisions is a medical determination made by the individual’s attending physician.
 A nurse, nurse practitioner or other professionals can not determine capacity under MA law.
-Since a person's capacity can be regained, it is important to ask the person's attending physician to re-assess capacity to protect the person's right to make their own care decisions.
+Since a person's capacity can be lost and regained, it is important to ask the person's attending physician to re-assess capacity to protect the person's right to make health care decisions.

 Cardiopulmonary Resuscitation (CPR)

-Cardiopulmonary resuscitation (CPR) is the administration of heart compression and artificial respiration to restore circulation and breathing.
+Cardiopulmonary resuscitation (CPR) is the administration of heart compressions and artificial respiration to restore circulation and breathing.
 CPR is a set of procedures that may include:

 - Pressing on the chest to mimic the heart’s functions and cause blood to circulate